 Taking Real Responsibility: While the affair is 100% the fault of the person who stepped out, the health of the new relationship is a team effort.
 I look for both partners to be willing to look in the mirror and do the work.

-Patience with the Timeline: Following research from Psychology Today, we know that healing usually takes between six months and two years.
+Patience with the Timeline: Research on infidelity recovery suggests healing typically takes between six months and two years, depending on the depth of betrayal and both partners' commitment to the process.
 I help couples manage their expectations so they don't quit when things feel slow.

 Using Every Tool Available: Couples who show up to sessions and then use the OurRitual app for exercises during the week tend to heal much faster.
 It shows the betrayed partner that the repair is a top priority, not just a one-hour-a-week commitment.